-Whenever I travel in Canada, I carry my ‘bible’ which hasn’t lead me astray yet.
+Whenever I travel in Canada, I carry my Lonely Planet guidebook which I affectionately refer to as my ‘bible’ and it’s allowed me to discover so many great destinations.
 I’ve found out so many amazing lookouts and restaurants thanks to its suggestions, and this was another time it didn’t fail me.
 In the Canada ‘bible’, it mentioned a tiny little town called Dyer’s Bay as a place to visit since the architecture of the homes and overall feel resemble that of Cape Cod.
 Having never been to Cape Cod, I wouldn’t know the difference, but to me it resembled the little towns of Eastern Canada.
 Constantly missing that east coast lifestyle, I was happy to find a resemblance to the area… it also meant that we were less than 20km away from yet another lighthouse.
 Without much thought, we were off to lighthouse number three.

 What the book neglected to mention (and what we didn’t realize until it was too late) was that the road leading to the Cabot Head lighthouse was not only a single lane, but also gravel.
 This would be fine if there was more room between the edge of the road and Georgian Bay, and if my mother was not being deathly afraid of drowning.
 However she was a trooper, and I quietly enjoyed the beautiful scenery, as we slowly made our way up the 18km to the lighthouse.
 Unlike our first dirt road adventure, this was well worth the trip.
 Cabot Head is centred within the Wingfield Basin Nature Reserve, and sits 80 feet above Georgian Bay’s waters.
 Built in 1896, it was originally lit by kerosene lamps with mirrors rotating to disperse the light for marine vessels.
 Now it has been replaced with an automated light, and the house-style building is continuously being restored thanks to The Friends of Cabot Head Organization.
 I was most excited about the fact that I could actually go in this lighthouse, and the view from the top was quite beautiful!
 The sun wasn’t quite co-operating as it was slowly making its descent, but you could see the shoreline of the entrance to the Wingfield Basin.